VertaAI/modeldb/client/verta/docs/tutorials/deployment/endpoint_autoscaling.rst

     autoscaling.add_metric(CpuUtilizationTarget(0.75))

 Here, CPU utilization exceeding 75% will lead to more replicas being created.
-For the full list of available metrics, see the :ref:`autoscaling` API documentation.
+For the full list of available metrics, see the :ref:`autoscaling-metrics` API documentation.

 Using the CLI
 -------------

+Autoscaling can also be configured via the CLI:

 .. code-block:: sh